futurpals/.github/profile/README.md

-Here is a premium, English-only version of your content.
-I have upgraded the vocabulary to be more "tech-forward" and professional, restructured the layout for better readability, and focused on the value proposition (EdTech/AI) rather than just the hardware.

-You can copy and paste this directly into a `README.md` file or a Shopify product description page.

----

-# YotureToys AI Projector
+# Yoturetoys AI Projector

 ### Where Imagination Meets Intelligence.

 > **"Transforming the way children visualize and create art through the power of Generative AI."**

-The **YotureToys AI Drawing Projector** is not just a toy—it is an immersive educational tool designed to bridge the gap between digital creativity and physical art.
+The **Yoturetoys AI Drawing Projector** is not just a toy—it is an immersive educational tool designed to bridge the gap between digital creativity and physical art.
 By leveraging advanced AI algorithms, we turn abstract ideas into traceable, learnable projections, fostering focus and artistic confidence in a safe, screen-free environment.

 ---